easy-coding-standard/easy-coding-standard/README.md

 ## Configure

 Most of the time, you'll be happy with the default configuration.
-The most improtant part is setting up paths, checkers and in case you go for saint defaults -sets:
+The most relevant part is configuring paths, checkers and sets:

 ```php
 use PhpCsFixer\Fixer\ArrayNotation\ArraySyntaxFixer;